 How can water get into your home?
 What are the risks both inside and surrounding your property?
-This animated flood risk scenarios tool provided by the National Flood Insurance Program can help you identify risks, some of which may include:
+This flood risk scenarios tool provided by the National Flood Insurance Program can help you identify risks, some of which may include:

 We here in the Lake Geneva area have unique risks when it comes to flooding.
-Living near a large body of water means increased risk of flood damage.
+Living near a large body of water means an increased risk of flood damage.
 Whether from torrential rains, rapidly melting snow, or water breaching its banks, flooding is always a possibility.
 It only takes a small amount of water to do major damage.
 Just six inches of water can create nearly $40,000 in damages to a 2,000 square-foot home.
 That number seems to be on par with a typical flood claim.
 According to the National Flood Insurance Program, the average cost of flood damage insurance claims in 2015 was $43,000.

 Sewer and Water Backup

 The pipelines that carry waste away from your home can become clogged or damaged, which can result in a backup of water or raw sewage into your home.
 It could start as a small backup that occurs more and more frequently, or it could occur all at once and unexpectedly.
 Whether a tree root is growing into aging sewer lines or a shared pipeline becomes overloaded after a rainstorm, cleanup, repairs, and replacement of your belongings can cost thousands.
 Not to mention, you may have to find somewhere else to live due to uninhabitable conditions.

 Equipment malfunctions, pipes burst, and unexpected accidents can all lead to water damage in your home.
 Imagine coming home from dinner to find your laundry room covered in water due to a dislodged washing machine hose.
 It could cost thousands to have a contractor replace the flooring, baseboards, wall boards, and the cabinets that were damaged.